MarioMedWilson/user-management-api/README.md

 ```bash
 dotnet run
 ```
-The API will be available at http://localhost:5000 (or another port if specified).
+The API will be available at http://localhost:5113.

 ### API Endpoints